In The Beginning…

 Many women have what is referred to as “an-ovulatory” cycles; cycles where they don’t ovulate properly or maybe not at all.
 This can happen anywhere from age 12 to 50.
 The resulting lack of progesterone sets the stage for estrogen dominance and lowered thyroid function.

 Birth control pills also create estrogen dominance.
-The estrogens in these pills do have estrogenic effects, but the progesterone (being synthetic) does NOT have true progesterone effects in the body.
+The estrogens in these pills do have estrogenic effects, but progesterone (being synthetic) does NOT have true progesterone effects in the body.
 This creates another version of estrogen dominance.
 And this explains why zinc and magnesium levels fall and why copper rises while on the pill.

 Some doctors have claimed that their “special” synthetic progesterone (added to birth control pills) is the real thing.
 When in fact it is not and has been clinically proven to promote cancer.

 Synthetic hormone replacement (before or after a hysterectomy) usually consists of estrogen only being prescribed.
 All women who have had an hysterectomy were ESTROGEN DOMINANT to begin with.
 This is what caused their symptoms to accelerate to the point of “needing a hysterectomy”.
-Afterwards, by giving estrogen only replacement therapy, doctors are perpetuating the hormone imbalance!
+Afterward, by giving estrogen only replacement therapy, doctors are perpetuating the hormone imbalance!

 Acceleration of aging